-Chapter 13 Bankruptcy Riverside & San Bernardino
+Benefits of Chapter 13 Bankruptcy in Riverside & San Bernardino

-- Mortgage Arrears Repayment Plan-If your are behind on your home mortgage or an investment property you can repay those arrears in a Chapter 13 bankruptcy for up to 5 years.
+If you are behind on your home mortgage or an investment property you can repay those arrears in a Chapter 13 bankruptcy for up to 5 years.
 Below is a simplified example of how this would work:

 Chapter 13 Trustee Instructions for Riverside and San Bernardino

 When you file for Chapter 13 bankruptcy you are assigned a Chapter 13 Trustee.
 For cases that are filed in Riverside County the case is assigned to Chapter 13 Trustee Rod Danielson.
 You will be required to submit documents prior to your 341 hearing to the Chapter 13 Trustee.
 The Chapter 13 Trustee has several staff attorneys that generally vary depending on the Judge your case is assigned to.
-The current staff attorneys for Riverside are:

-Joey DeLeon: joey@rodan13.com (Judge Houle cases)
+Joey DeLeon: joey@rodan13.com (Judge Reyes Bordeaux cases)

-Bridget Kelly: bridget@rodan13.com (Judge Johnson cases)
+Bridget Kelly: bridget@rodan13.com (Judge Yun/Reyes-Bordeaux- Motions to Dismiss (taxes))

 Susan Luong: susanl@rodan13.com (Judge Yun cases)

-Specific Instructions on where to send your Chapter 13 Plan payments and how to prepare for your 341 hearing can be found here Chapter 13 Bankruptcy Booklet
+Specific instructions on where to send your Chapter 13 plan payments and how to prepare for your 341 hearing can be found here: Chapter 13 Bankruptcy Booklet

-Chapter 13 Bankruptcy -Documents Needed
+Chapter 13 Bankruptcy – Documents Needed

-When you file for Chapter 13 Bankruptcy in Riverside County you will need to provide the Riverside Chapter 13 Trustee with the following documents at least 7 days prior to your hearing:
+When you file for Chapter 13 bankruptcy in Riverside County you will need to provide the Riverside Chapter 13 Trustee with the following documents at least 7 days prior to your hearing:

 - Last 2 years of filed tax returns